StygianTheBest/StygianCore/README.md

 ### PLAYER ITEMS

+> _A [client patch](https://github.com/StygianTheBest/StygianCore/tree/master/Client/Data) is required to see the icons for the custom items in this repack._

 - **Personal Teleporter:** An item that spawns a teleport NPC that fades after use.
 - **Level-Up Token:** An item that levels the player up on use.
 This is a unique item.
 - **Tome of World Flying:** Sold by all flight masters.
 Allows flying in classic zones.